One of our favorite adventures is to sit on this board, working with education-minded, artistic professionals.

 MONA MELMS, RN, MS

 Pattie Ann Tuscic is a Real Estate Agent at Restaino & Associates in Madison.
-The mother of two grown children, and a Grandmother of two wonderful Grandsons and a beautiful Granddaughter!
+Pattie is the mother of two grown children, and a Grandmother of two wonderful Grandsons and a beautiful Granddaughter!
 Over the years she has specialized in Relocation and has had the immense pleasure of introducing families to the wonderful arts and culture the Madison area delivers!
 Having relocated 23 years ago from the Pittsburgh area with her two sons, music was a large part of her childhood growing up in the “Oldies Capital Of The World”.
 School musicals, singing, dancing, groups performing in the alleyways and all of the wonderful friendships made along the way — some of her favorite childhood memories!
 She is thrilled to sit on the Board of Capital City Theatre and dedicate her time to making this wonderful program, full of talented and interesting artists a reality!

 PATTIE ANN TUSCIC